kyriri/top5-library/stories.md

 [x] I can see one big card - that's the main card.
 [x] I can see other smaller cards.
-[ ] When I click a smaller card, it becomes the only main card.
-[ ] I can click the main card and make it become smaller, with no main card in sight.
+[x] When I click a smaller card, it becomes the only main card.
+I can click the main card and make it become smaller, with no main card in sight.

 [x] There's a "new card" button that I can click.
 I can always see it.

+[ ] When I click the "new card" button it shows a card on the center of my screen [x] ...with fields to complete.
+[x] ...it has a "save" button
+[x] ... and 'title' and 'type' are mandatory fields.

 [x] Book cards have the following fields:
 - title